 Sony A7R III versus Fujifilm X-E2

 The Sony Alpha A7R III and the Fujifilm X-E2 are two digital cameras that were revealed to the public, respectively, in October 2017 and October 2013.
-Both the A7R III and the X-E2 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C sensor.
+Both the A7R III and the X-E2 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C (X-E2) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Fujifilm provides 16 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R III and the Fujifilm X-E2 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).